trusted-programming/rust-diagnostics/README.md

 +        println!("{s}");
 +    }
 ```
-Note that here we have remove all the context lines, just like the `-U0` option of
+Note that here we have removed all the context lines, just like the `-U0` option of
 `git-diff` command, so that it is possible to get a more precise function context
 of the patch.

-#### Generate pair format using the `--pair` option
+#### Generate into a pair using the `--pair` option
 Using the `--pair` option changes the patch into a pair of code before and after the change:
 ```bash
 git checkout $r1